Back Back

 Insolvency Register

 Your bankruptcy will be published on the Insolvency Register, including your name and address.
-You can request for your address to be hidden when you apply for bankruptcy.
+You can make an application for your address to be hidden when you apply for bankruptcy, if publishing details of your bankruptcy may bring harm to you or your family.

 img